 The common dead-ends:

-Pattern 1: You have the license, but the IT policy blocks recording
+Pattern 1: You have the license, but IT has the policy turned off

 In security-conscious organizations, Teams recording is often disabled at the org level to limit data leakage risk.
-Even if your account has E5 or Business Premium, when the policy is OFF the button doesn't appear.
+Even if your account is on E5 or Business Premium, if the recording policy is OFF the button doesn't appear.
+And turning it on isn't something you can do without IT — it's a Teams admin center setting that lives behind change-control in most enterprises.

-Pattern 2: You have M365, but you're a "guest / anonymous" in the other side's Teams call
+Pattern 2: You have M365, but you're a guest in the other side's tenant

 All three patterns break the "we pay for M365, so we can record" assumption.

-Solution 1 — Ask the host for consent-based recording (with Teams-specific caveats)
+Option 1 — Ask the host (with Teams-specific caveats)

 The first move worth trying is asking the host directly.
-Keep one 5-second template ready:
+Have one 5-second template ready:

-"I'd like to share notes with my team afterward — would it be okay to start recording?"
+"I'd like to share clean notes with my team afterward — okay if I record this one?"

 In Teams specifically, even an agreeable host can hit roadblocks:

-- The host's org has the recording policy disabled, and it can't be turned on mid-call
+- The host's org has the recording policy disabled, and it can't be flipped on mid-call

-- After recording, the host needs to: OneDrive save → generate external link → set sharing → that's not instant
+- After recording, the host has to: OneDrive save → generate an external sharing link → set permissions → send.
+That's not instant.

-- Without Teams Premium / Copilot, granular delegation of recording rights isn't available
+- Without Teams Premium / Copilot, granular delegation of recording rights isn't possible at all

-"Just ask" doesn't always resolve it cleanly in Teams.
-That's why the next option matters.
+"Just ask" doesn't always resolve cleanly in Teams.
+That's why Option 2 matters even more here than in Zoom or Meet.

-Recording on your own device sidesteps the other side's license, policy, and tenant in one shot.
+Recording on your own device sidesteps the other side's license, policy, and tenant in a single move.
 It's the most universal answer.

 QuickTime Player's built-in screen recording